SCHOOL VISIT DETAILS

 Grade 4 – Where the Wild Things Roam [TG23SPWW]

-Hands-on activities and outdoor games introduce habitat concepts and the busy community of birds, insects, plants, and animals that live in our gardens and ravine.
+Hands-on activities and outdoor games introduce habitat concepts and the busy community of birds, insects, plants, and mammals that live in our gardens and ravine.

 CURRICULUM CONNECTIONS: Habitats and Communities